 While dental implants are the best tooth replacement option available, they are not right for everyone.
 To qualify for an implant-supported crown, you must have adequate bone tissue, which will later fuse with the implant to create the permanent restoration.
 Bone loss naturally begins to occur after you have lost a tooth.
-If you have been missing the tooth for an extended period of time, a bone graft may be needed to rebuild the deteriorated jawbone in that area.
-You must also have good oral health, so if you suffer from gum disease or tooth decay, our doctors must address those issues first.
+If you have been missing the tooth for an extended period of time, a bone graft or sinus lift may be needed to rebuild the deteriorated jawbone in that area.
+You should also be a non-smoker and have good oral health.
+If you suffer from gum disease or tooth decay, our doctors must address those issues first.

 What are the Benefits of Implant-Supported Restorations?

 In replacing a single missing tooth, patients have two options: a traditional dental bridge or an implant-supported crown.
 Both options can restore your dental function and fill the gap in your smile.
 However, implant-supported crowns and other types of implant-supported restorations offer an array of benefits when compared with their traditional counterparts.